malachyb/stupid-robot/README.md

 Makes a cow say the rest of your message

 ## Roll
 Rolls a die with the number of sides chosen by the user.
-Used by typing &roll n
+Used by typing &roll n.
+Defaults to 6.

 ## Flip
 Flips a coin and gives you either heads or tails